 Generous Community Support

-- Financial support from local educational foundation
+- Westonka Schools receives financial support from a local educational foundation

 7:30 a.m. - 4:30 p.m.

 Sarah Grimm, Coordinator

 8:00 a.m.-4:30 p.m.

 9:00 a.m. - 3:40 p.m.